Metastability cascades and prewetting in the SOS model: Mixing time upper bounds

 We now turn to the dynamical part of the paper, starting with the proofs of our mixing time upper bounds.
 Our focus is on the mixing time of the Glauber dynamics on the $n\times n$ box $\Lambda_n$.
 In order to have a finite state space, so that the mixing time is finite, we introduce a ceiling, and as is convention for such models, we will take the ceiling height to also be $n$.
 The floor will always be fixed to $0$, but the ceiling will be variable in this section, and therefore it will be useful to use the notation $\Lambda_{n}^\ell$ for the domain $\Lambda_n$ with ceiling at height $\ell$.

 The main content of this section is establishing the upper bound on the mixing time when $\dl(\lambda)$ is going to zero with $n$.
-The proof goes in two stages: \begin{enumerate} \item Reducing the mixing time on $\Lambda_n$ with ceiling $n$ to the mixing time on $\Lambda_n$ with $\log n$ ceiling. \item Reducing the mixing time on $\Lambda_n$ with $\log n$ ceiling to the maximum of boxes of size $n_0$ and an annulus of width $n_0$, with arbitrary boundary conditions, and with $n_0 = \tilde \Theta( \dl(\lambda))$. \end{enumerate} Finally, we apply a standard bound on the mixing time on boxes/annuli with cut-width $n_0$, by an exponential in $n_0$ (possibly times a $\log n$ factor).
+The proof goes in two stages: \begin{enumerate} \item Reducing the mixing time on $\Lambda_n$ with ceiling $n$ to the mixing time on $\Lambda_n$ with $\log n$ ceiling. \item Reducing the mixing time on $\Lambda_n$ with $\log n$ ceiling to the maximum of the mixing times on boxes of size $n_0$ and an annulus of width $n_0$, with arbitrary boundary conditions, for $n_0 = \tilde \Theta( \dl(\lambda))$. \end{enumerate} Finally, we apply a standard bound on the mixing time on boxes/annuli with cut-width $n_0$, by an exponential in $n_0$ (possibly times a $\log n$ factor).
 Together, these arguments take up \cref{subsec:reducing-to-logn-ceiling,subsec:reducing-to-n0-domains,subsec:concluding-upper-bound}.

 In \cref{subsec:SSM-upper-bound}, we justify the $O(1)$ inverse gap bound when $\dl$ is fixed independent of $n$; given the weak spatial mixing with arbitrary boundary conditions for fixed $\lambda$ in \cref{cor:fixed-lambda-wsm} this is essentially reproducing the argument of \cite{CeMa2}.
 In \cref{subsec:torus-upper-bounds}, we explain the minor modifications needed for these upper bounds to apply to the torus, instead of zero boundary conditions.